Last updated on May 24, 2023

 Sapphire is a precious gemstone and the second naturally occurring hardest material in the world, with a score of 9 on the Mohs scale.
 It is worth mentioning that, unlike moissanite, white sapphire is a natural gemstone which makes it a great option for those looking for a natural diamond alternative rather than a cultured lab-grown stone.
 However, there are also synthetic sapphires used as a diamond alternative.

 From the colour and cut quality perspective, white sapphires offer an almost identical look to traditional diamonds.
 Although white sapphires occur in nature, in most cases, they are yellow or grey stones that have been heat-treated or chemically treated to achieve a colourless look.

 The disadvantage of white sapphires is the way they refract light.
-The first thing one notices when comparing a white sapphire with a real diamond is the difference in their brilliance and sparkle.
-White sapphires tend to appear somewhat cloudy and milky inside and have a lower refractive index of 1.76 – 1.77, meaning they can not compete with diamonds in shine.
+The first thing one notices when comparing a white sapphire with a real diamond is the difference in its brilliance and sparkle.
+White sapphires tend to appear somewhat cloudy and milky inside and have a lower refractive index of 1.76 – 1.77, meaning they can not compete with diamonds in fire, brilliance and scintillation.

 Cubic zirconia, also known as CZ, is one of the most widely used stones to imitate a real diamond.
 The reason for its popularity is the affordable price, which is only a fraction of what a real diamond costs.

 Like moissanite, cubic zirconia has a synthetic origin; however, it is not among the hardest diamond imitations.
 It has an 8.25 – 8.50 rating out of 10 on the Mohs scale.
 Compared with moissanites and white sapphires, cubic zirconia tends to scratch more easily, and when it has too many scratches on the surface, it loses its original brilliance.